Modelizer/Laravel-Selenium/README.md

 2. ~~Windows and Linux support needs to be added.~~
 3. ~~Drivers files should get downloaded as per user-specific operating system.~~
 4. Add more support for more API.
+5. Support for multiple browser.
+6. Behat integration if possible (research)
+7. Support for 3rd party services such as saucelab.

 ## Summary:
 Many APIs such as `see`, `wait`, `submitForm` etc are been implemented in Laravel 5.3, and the whole goal of this package is to make it easier for the user to swap testing type anytime.